-Lumin provides a hardware and software solution, with the physical box that sits next to your electrical panel as well as the technology on top of it that runs the systems, which can be installed for between $2,500 and $4,500 (the system costs $2,000 before installation) depending upon the market and homeowner objectives.
-The product functions by “intercepting” the load wire and inserting control and measurement technology with their own hardware outside of your current electrical panel, meaning a simpler, shorter (only 2-4 hour) and less costly installation than replacing your whole electrical panel.
+Lumin provides a hardware and software solution, with the physical box that sits next to your electrical panel as well as the technology on top of it that runs the systems, which can be installed for $2,500 before installation costs.
+The product functions by “intercepting” the load wire and inserting control and measurement technology with their own hardware outside of your current electrical panel, meaning a simpler, shorter (only 2-4 hours) and less costly installation than replacing your whole electrical panel.

 The Lumin product doesn’t only provide passive monitoring of your loads, but rather actionable insights that allow you to turn loads off or on in your home through their software, either through their online portal or app.
 This makes the Lumin platform fully customizable for each individual property owner.